 The shell-shaped Piazza del Campo is nothing short of breathtaking.
 You will literally gasp as you descend the stairs at the edge of the square and emerge from the close knit buildings to see this open space.

 The Piazza used to be the marketplace for the three towns on the hillside that originally merged to form Siena.
-Nowadays the sloping square is one of the most visited sites in Europe, surrounded by restaurants, and hosts the bi-annual horse race Palio di Siena.
+Nowadays the sloping square is one of the most visited sites in Europe.
+It’s surrounded by restaurants, and hosts the bi-annual horse race Palio di Siena.

-The Palio sees ten horses and riders, each dressed to represent ten of the seventeen contrade, race around the piazza which is thickly layered with dirt for the occasion.
-They lap the piazza three times which only takes 90 seconds, and the dangerously tight turns mean the jockeys often get thrown off their horses.
+In the Palio, the piazza which is thickly layered with dirt.
+Then ten horses and riders, each dressed to represent ten of the seventeen contrade, race around the piazza.
+They lap the piazza three times which only takes 90 seconds.
+The dangerously tight turns mean the jockeys often get thrown off their horses.

 The piazza also has the Fonte Gaia, a 15th century fountain built as an endpoint of the elaborate underground water system serving the city.
 The white marble basin is elaborate carved, completely unique, and of course full of coins.